advil64/RecreatingGIT/readme.md

 ### Requests From Client

+#### Project
+- Client asks for a project in the following manner **Proj:**
+- Then Client will send the **length of the project name +1** (including the null terminator)
+- The Client will then send the **NameOfProject**
-*Project:* Client asks for a project in the following manner **Proj:** then **NameOfProject**, Server should first write the number of files to expect.
-Then server should give all the files in the project by using the following protocol.
-First send the path of each file, then just follow normal protocol for sending a file.
+- Server should first write the **number of files** to expect
+- Then server should give all the files in the project by using the following protocol:
+  - First send the **length of the path +1** (null terminator) of each file
+  - Then send the **path of the file**
+  - Then just follow normal protocol for sending a file.

+#### Create
+- When you need to add a new project to the repo client will ask server to create a project in the following manner **Crea:**
+- Then Client will send the **length of the project name +1** (including the null terminator)
+- Then **NameOfProject** server needs to check that the project does not already exist
+- Server needs to send back a 1 if the project did not exist before and has been successfully created, otherwise send a -1 if the project had already existed.
+- Both client and server need to create the project and the manifest associated with the project.

+#### File
+- Client asks for a file in the following manner **File:**
+- Then **FilePath size +1** (including the null terminator)
+- Then the Client will send **FilePath**
-*File:* Client asks for a file in the following manner **File:** then **FilePath**, server should first send the number of bytes in the requested file, then send the file itself.
+- Server should first send the **number of bytes +1** (including the null terminator) in the requested file
+- Then send the file itself.
 If the file/project does not exist, send -1 instead of the fileSize.

-*Manifest project number:* Client asks for a file in the following manner **manV:**, server should retrieve the manifest version from the most recent manifest and send the number.
-(This might be deleted, so ignore it for now)

-*Create:* When you need to add a new project to the repo client will ask server to create a project in the following manner **Crea:** then **NameOfProject** you need to do the checks listed in the description.
-Send back a 1 if the project did not exist before and has been successfully created, otherwise send a -1 if the project had already existed.

 *Destroy:* When you need to destroy a project which is on the server, the client will ask the server to destroy in the following manner **Dest:** then **NameOfProject**, then you need to follow the directions on the description.

 *Check:* This command is merely to see if a given project exists on the server.
 The client will will ask the following **Chec:** then **NameOfProject** and the server should return a 1 is the project exists and a -1 if the project does not exist.

+~~*Manifest project number:* Client asks for a file in the following manner **manV:**, server should retrieve the manifest version from the most recent manifest and send the number.
+(This might be deleted, so ignore it for now)~~

 ## Client Functions